RobColes/Obsidian-Android-Quick-Capture/README.md

 ### Storage Issues
 - Ensure your device has sufficient storage space
-- Check that the Documents folder is accessible
+- Check that the target folder is accessible
 - For Android 10 and below, verify storage permissions are granted

 ### Build Issues